cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     abstract toolSelectedCallback(evt: EventTypes_2.MouseDownEventType, annotation: Annotation, interactionType: InteractionTypes): void;
 }

-// Warning: (ae-forgotten-export) The symbol "IBaseTool" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "BaseTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export abstract class BaseTool implements IBaseTool {
     constructor(toolProps: PublicToolProps, defaultToolProps: ToolProps);